Geothermal Energy Basics

-A large scale geothermal projects is under way at Ball State University in Muncie, IN.
-Ball State University has completed Phase 1 of the United State's largest ground-source, closed-loop district geothermal energy system.
+A large scale geothermal project is under way at Ball State University in Muncie, IN.
+Ball State University is just finishing the project that will be the United State's largest ground-source, closed-loop district geothermal energy system.
 The university anticipates that $2 million dollars in saving will result from this project.

 Organizations and individuals interested in pursuing their own projects can take advantage of Indiana's Property Tax Deduction.

 Federal Incentives or Funding

 - The Rural Energy for America Program: (REAP) provides grants and loans for energy efficiency and renewable energy projects in rural communities and on farms.
 Contact your local USDA office for more information.

 - Business Energy Investment Tax Credit: The credit is equal to 10% of expenditures, with no maximum credit.
 There is no stated expiration date.

 - Residential Renewable Energy Tax Credit: Tax credit of 30% of cost with no upper limit.
 The credit expires after 12/31/16.
 The tax credit for solar technologies has been extended until 2021.

 - Modified Accelerated Cost Recovery System (MACRS): allows businesses to recover investments in certain property through depreciation deductions.
 Qualifying geothermal equipment is eligible for a cost recovery period of five years.